2020 Alaska mid-air collision: Aircraft and accident

 The Beaver, manufactured in 1956 and operated by High Adventure Air Charter on lease from Soldotna Aircraft & Equipment Leasing LLC, was traveling from Longmere Lake to Cook Inlet for a fishing trip.

 The Piper, manufactured in 1946, was privately owned by Knopp and departed from Soldotna Airport en route to Fairbanks.
 Knopp had been denied a medical certification in June 2012 for vision problems; after an appeal, the denial was upheld in July.
 In addition, although the Piper was registered to Knopp as N2587M, it had the aircraft registration number N1904T painted on the plane's exterior.
 N1904T had been reserved by Knopp but was not valid, causing the aircraft to be misidentified initially as a Piper Aztec.

 National Weather Service (NWS) reports from the Soldotna airport for Friday morning showed clear visibility, with broken clouds at 10000 and 4500 ft.

+Investigation

-The National Transportation Safety Board (NTSB) is investigating the crash.
+The National Transportation Safety Board (NTSB) investigated the crash.

 A preliminary report was issued in August 2020.
 The two aircraft had taken off at the same time (8:24 a.m.
 ADT) from separate locations and collided three minutes later, at an altitude of approximately 1175 ft.
-A witness stated he saw the Piper, traveling north, strike the rear fuselage of the Beaver, traveling west; after the impact, he saw what he thought was the Beaver's left wing separate from the aircraft, which entered an uncontrolled spin before crashing to the ground.
-Paint transfer from the Piper was found on the rear fuselage of the Beaver.
+A witness stated he saw the Piper, traveling north, strike the rear fuselage of the DHC-2, traveling west; after the impact, he saw what he thought was the DHC-2's left wing separate from the aircraft, which entered an uncontrolled spin before crashing to the ground.
+Paint transfer from the Piper was found on the rear fuselage of the DHC-2.

+Final Report

+In the final report the probable cause was determined to be "[t]he failure of both pilots to see and avoid the other airplane."
+The report states that based on a visibility study both pilots could have seen the other airplane in the minute leading up to the collision, but also notes that the conditions on the incident date would have made this more challenging, and that Knopp would have needed to look almost directly at the sun to see the DHC-2.